pagi-org/spec/pagi.md

 :   A single piece of analytic information.

 node-type
 :   The type of a node -- defined in the schema.
+(Examples: token, chunk, temporal)

 edge
-:   A relationships between two nodes.
+:   A relationship between two nodes.

 property
 :   A key-value pair attached to a node and specified in the schema.
+(Examples:
+    "provenance"="NLPTokenizer", "confidence"=0.963, "startOffset"=15,
+    "length"=3)

 feature
-:   A key-value pair attached to a node that is schema-less.
+:   A key-value pair attached to a node.
+Features need not be specified within a
+    schema.
+(Examples: "NW1"="dog")

 id
-:   A string that combined with the node-type can uniquely identify the node.
+:   A string associated with a node that when combined with the node-type can

-document
-:   A single instance of text that is subject to analysis.
+    uniquely identify the node within the current document.
+IDs need not be globally unique.

 document-graph
-:   The graph of all nodes and their edges within a document.
+:   The graph consisting of all nodes and edges that reference a common source
+    document.

 pagi
 :   Portable Analytic Graphical Interchange